Kim Hye-yoon

 Kim Hye-yoon (born November 10, 1996) is a South Korean actress.
 She gained recognition for her role as Kang Ye-seo in JTBC's television series Sky Castle (2018–2019), before landing her first leading roles in both television and film including Extraordinary You (2019) and The Girl on a Bulldozer (2022).
-Her notable accolades, include awards from the Baeksang Arts Awards, Blue Dragon Film Awards, and Grand Bell Awards.
+Her notable accolades include awards from the Baeksang Arts Awards, Blue Dragon Film Awards, and Grand Bell Awards.

 Early life and education

 Kim was born on November 10, 1996, in Seongnam, South Korea.
-She aspired to become an actress since her third year of middle school and attended an acting academy, auditioned, and took on small roles in preparation for an acting career.
+She aspired to become an actress since her third year of middle school and attended an acting academy, auditioned frequently, and took on small roles in preparation for her acting career.

-She entered Konkuk University as part of the class of 2015, balancing her studies and acting career while consistently receiving merit-based full-ride scholarship.
-In 2019, she graduated with a bachelor's degree in film studies.
+She graduated from Seonil Girls' High School and entered Konkuk University in 2015 (Department of Film Studies).
+While balancing her studies and acting career, she received a merit-based full-ride scholarship and participated in student film projects.
+She graduated in February 2019 with a bachelor's degree in film studies.